Clever repurposed furniture to inspire your next furniture flip!

 Add pizazz to a boring table by adding a simple racing strip!

 I bought this mid-century modern phone table to upcycle and sell in my booth.
-In order to appeal to most buyers I decided to paint the table with light gray chalk paint and add a racing stripe in white using painter’s tape.
+To appeal to most buyers I decided to paint the table with light gray chalk paint and add a racing stripe in white using painter’s tape.

 11. Folding Curio Stand Makeover

 This vintage folding curio stand was tucked away in an antique store.
-It was wobbly and dated but I loved that it folded up and I had never seen anything quite like it.
+It was wobbly and dated but I loved that it folded up.

 I decided to paint it with Dixie Belle Chalk Mineral Paint in Kudzu green and later I buffed in a little Dixie Belle Best Dang Wax in Brown.
-To give this little shelf an even more weathered look, I lightly sanded the high points.
+To finish, I lightly sanded the high points for a more weathered look.

-Last but not least, these rustic furniture pieces.
-My hubby made me a media table and a side table using 2 x 4’s and scrap wallboards that were left over after we renovated our 4-season room.
-We just couldn’t bear to throw all of that wood away!
+Last but not least are these rustic furniture pieces.
+My hubby made me a media table and a side table using 2 x 4s and scrap wallboards left over from a renovation.
+We couldn’t bear to throw all of that wood away!

 ++++++++